-Therefore, the influence of the maximizing genes provided by male Lions is greater, which allows the Tigers to be so massive.
-On the other hand, for Tigers, the growth-limiting genes are found in male Tigers and female Lionesses.
+Therefore, the influence of the maximizing genes provided by a male Lion is greater, which allows the Tigers to be so massive.
+On the other hand, for Tigers, the growth-limiting genes are found in male Tigers and female Lion.
 This is why their offspring have an abundance of these genes.
 It also explains why they are smaller than the Liger.

 Although Lions and Tigers can mate in the wild, they are separated by geography and behavior.
 In this way, all known Ligers come from either accidental mating or intentional breeding efforts in captivity.
 The first breeding of a Lion and Tigress in captivity likely occurred in the late 1700s.
 As of 2017, there were an estimated 100 Ligers in existence.

 Many national governments and animal welfare organizations consider this practice of breeding Ligers and Tigers unethical.
 Ligers often acquire congenital deformities that lead to their death shortly after birth.
 In addition, they are prone to obesity and abnormal growth that causes deformities in their internal organs.